azuqua/notp/README.md

   - `-p, --port`: Server port of the node being connected to.
   - `-a, --key`: Distributed cookie to use for signing requests to the connecting node.

 Once run, a CLI session is created that provides the following commands.
-For any given command, help documentation can be printed to the console by typing `help <coomand_name>`.
+For any given command, help documentation can be printed to the console by typing `help <command_name>`.

 ##### inspect